 After the initial piling of a windrow or completely filling a bin, the material will heat up quickly and then gradually start to cool.
 The cooling is a normal sign that organisms are starting to be deficient in one of the ingredients.
-This primary stage for large animal mortalities lasts approximately 3 months.
-It may be necessary to extend this period of time if an unusual number of large carcasses are composted or if ambient temperatures are low.
+This primary stage for poultry mortalities lasts approximately 4 to 6 weeks.
 Mix the pile to re-introduce oxygen and redistribute the composting material to encourage rapid decomposition causing the temperatures to rise again.
-This secondary stage lasts approximately another 3 months.
+This secondary stage lasts approximately another 4 to 6 weeks.
+A second mixing process can help to speed the curing stage.

-By the end of the second heating stage, carcasses are normally reduced to a few brittle bone fragments that are clean and free of tissues that cause odours and attract insects and scavengers.
-Large carcasses may need a third heating stage.
+By the end of the second heating stage, carcasses as large as 7 - 9 kg (15 - 20 lbs) are normally reduced to a few brittle bone fragments that are clean and free of tissues that cause odours and attract insects and scavengers.
+Large birds may need a third heating stage.